Hello guys !

 This post itself might be triggering so please proceed with caution.
 There is no explicit anything but I do talk about triggers, rape being my own experience is more prevalent.

-Triggers are content that if read by a person with precendants of trauma related to said content, the person could and most likely will experience signs that include but are not limited to panick attacks, a set back in mental health, flashbacks, nightmares, insomnia, etc… These are all things that I’ve experienced before but could never figure out the source until the start of this year.
+Triggers are content that if read by a person with precedents of trauma related to said content, the person could and most likely will experience signs that include but are not limited to panic attacks, a set back in mental health, flashbacks, nightmares, insomnia, etc… These are all things that I’ve experienced before but could never figure out the source until the start of this year.

-Now trigger warnings or how I prefer to call them, content warnings are simply a kind of disclaimer at that is put -preferably and most efficiently- at the start of whatever media that contains triggers, in our instance, books.
-Now why do I like the term content warning better, you ask?
-Simply because to me -and this is just an opinion, someone else might see things differently and it’s fine- trigger is an immediate and lasting reaction, like when I used to get panic attacks, nightmares and be unable to sleep for days after reading a rape scene I wasn’t prepared for.
+Now trigger warnings are simply a disclaimer that is put -preferably and most efficiently- at the start of whatever media that contains triggers, in our instance, books.
+I use the term content warning simply because being triggered is an immediate and lasting violent reaction from your brain that send a fight or flight signal to your body and literally makes it react in a way that can be a huge mental health setback, like when I get panic attacks, nightmares and be unable to sleep for days after reading a rape scene I wasn’t prepared for.
+Trigger is used by medical professionals who treat trauma survivors predominantly, so the two are not to use interchangeably and here’s why:

-But content is more universal and I think encompasses triggers as well, because, again fron my own experience, even if I’m not automatically triggered anymore I still want to know when what I’m about to read has a rape scene, pedophilia or sexual assault in general, because as much as knowing makes it somewhat okay for me to read, not knowing is like a slap and depending on how explicit it is, my reaction to it can go from discomfort to insomnia and nightmares.
+But content is a broader that I think encompasses triggers as well, because from my own experience, even if I’m not automatically triggered I still want to know when what I’m about to read has a rape scene, pedophilia or sexual assault in general, because as much as knowing makes it somewhat okay for me to read, not knowing is like a slap and depending on how explicit it is, my reaction to it can go from mild ruminations to insomnia and nightmares.
+So, when using the term content, instead of trigger, we allow for more freedom and leeway as to what we can warn readers to, which allows them to decide whether or not those *heavy* topics they do not/cannot read about.

-- Racism, colorism, xenomisia, islamomisia, hate crimes, etc…
+- Racism, colorism, xenophobia, islamophobia, hate crimes, etc…

 - Eating disorders, panic attacks, depression, self harm, suicide, suicidal ideations, etc…